Candy Cane Games

 Every Script is either a Server or Client script.

-• Simply write import { functionName } from './scriptName' to use scripts as modules.
+• It is valid to write import { functionName } from './scriptName'.

 • Scripts and their path names are set once, when the script is created.

-• You should communicate between the server and client by calling functions across the network.
+• You should communicate between the server and client as follows:

 • Write 'use server' at the top of a Server script to make all exports accessible to Client scripts.